 We know there are a lot of salespeople out there who want to get better, who want to practice and grow.
 They just don’t know where to start.

-Our Sales Lab group is a place where you can come to roleplay sales conversations comfortably, judgment-free, and, most importantly, effectively.
+Our Sales Lab group allows you to roleplay sales meetings comfortably, judgment-free, and, most importantly, effectively.
 And we have a lot of fun too!

 Those conversations you used to hate having will be a breeze in no time with regular roleplay practice.